Why Invest in C-Store Property?

 3. Accelerated Depreciation

-Any C-store property that generates more than 50 percent of its revenue from petroleum product sales allows investors a 15-year accelerated depreciation compared to a typical 39 years.
-The accelerated depreciation enables investors to receive more tax savings by reducing tax burden on the passive income stream or increasing write-offs for owners.
+The accelerated depreciation for properties that generate more than 50 percent of revenue from gas enables investors to receive more tax savings by reducing the tax burden on the passive income stream or increasing write-offs for owners.

 In some cases, the accelerated depreciation can lead to investors protecting an additional 70 percent of their taxable cash flow from the asset.